jo67893WHU/jo-mengling/content/home/skills.md

 # An instance of the Featurette widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featurette
+# This represents hide skills
+active: hide

-# This file represents a page section, false means hide skills.
+# This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
 weight: 30